bemot/tutorials/5_AnalysingModelOutputs.md

 </div>

-Now, make yourself familiar with the features of the app.
-You can for example select a subset of regions or a subset of time steps for which the results should be plotted.
+Make yourself familiar with the features of the app\!
+You can, for example, select a subset of regions or a subset of time steps for which the results should be plotted.
 Moreover, you can free the y-axis, include or exclude validation data (if available) and download the plot.